oplS17projects/world-clock/README.md

 ## Group Responsibilities

 ### Prachi Patel @prachiipatel
 I will work on implementation of world clock.
-The user will be able to find the time on different locations with respective time zone.
-The objectives of our project include time setting and location’s choice.
 I will use two libraries tzinfo and racket/date.
 The tzinfo library provides an interface for querying the Internet Assigned Numbers Authority time zone database.
 It is helpful when the selected time zone ID falls into a gap between offset, when daylight saving time starts or ends.
+So, the user will be able to find the time on different locations with respective time zone.
+Once I get offset with UTC, it will be easy to get time and date for selected time zone.

 ### Vibhuti Patel @vibhutipatel18
 Vibhuti is team lead.
 Vibhuti is working on designing and coding part of graphical user interface.
 Once structure is ready, vibhuti will